 Your intestine is the long tube in your digestive system that digests food and absorbs nutrients.
 You have a large intestine and a small intestine.
 Your large intestine (colon) connects your small intestine with your rectum (the pouch at the end of your large intestine where stool is stored until you pass it).
-Small sacs or pouches (diverticula) can develop in your large intestine.
+Small sacs or pouches (diverticula) can develop in your large intestine, and this is called diverticulosis.
 They're probably caused by high pressure in the intestine.
-Having several of these pouches is called diverticulosis.

 What is diverticulitis?